tim-arney/comp2041_24t1/tuts/tut03/README.md

 output.
 The input pairs are written on a single line, separated by spaces, and the output should use a similar format.
-The script should also check whether the second value on each line looks like a valid mark, and output an appropriate message if it does not The script can ignore any extra data occurring after the mark on each line.
+The script should also check whether the second value on each line looks like a valid mark, and output an appropriate message if it does not.
+The script can ignore any extra data occurring after the mark on each line.

 Consider the following input and corresponding output to the program: